-PHP/CURL also gives webbots the ability to recognize when a webserver isn't going to respond to a file request.
+cURL also gives webbots the ability to recognize when a webserver isn't going to respond to a file request.
 This ability is vital because, without it, your webbot might hang (forever) waiting for a server response that will never happen.
-With PHP/CURL, you can specify how long a webbot will wait for a response from a server before it gives up and moves on.
+With cURL, you can specify how long a webbot will wait for a response from a server before it gives up and moves on.